 Testing web services had been a daunting process till I stumbled upon soapUI tool for web service testing over a year ago.

 The proof of how easy and useful I find it to use is the fact that I utilise it every day (of course, only on the days when I work ;)).

-soapUI (by Smartbear) is a great tool to test and demo REST/WADL and SOAP/WSDL-based Web Services.
+soapUI (by Smartbear) is a great tool to test and demo REST/WADL and SOAP/WSDL-based web services.

-Follow the path: File >> New soapUI Project or simply click anywhere in soapUI tool and use ‘Ctrl+N’ to create a new project.
+Follow the path: File >> New soapUI Project or just click anywhere in soapUI tool and use ‘Ctrl+N’ to create a new project.

 This will bring up the new project setup pop-up which looks like this:

 Step #2.
 Now, name the project and point it to a valid WSDL/WADL.
-In this tutorial, I am naming the project as “QST soapUI Tutorial” and pointing it to the sample WSDL file provided by soapUI team.
+In this tutorial, I am calling the project as “QST soapUI Tutorial” and pointing it to the sample WSDL file provided by soapUI team.

-Once your ‘New Project’ window looks as shown in the screen grab below, click on ‘OK’
+Once your ‘New Project’ window looks as shown in the screen grab below, click on ‘OK.’

-Now, at this point you might have a question, “Why do I need to import a WSDL?”
-Well, mostly the soapUI projects are based on WSDL however, it is not compulsory to import a WSDL to test a webservice.
-Then, why the hassle?
+Now, at this point, you might have a question, “Why do I need to import a WSDL?”
+Well, mostly the soapUI projects are based on WSDL however, it is not compulsory to import a WSDL to test a web service.

 In the same way, clicking on the Web Service gives you an interface-level view of the WSDL itself.